Parallel Randomized Tucker Decomposition Algorithms: Sequential Algorithms

 \subsection{Randomized HOSVD with Kronecker Factor Reuse}

-There is one more adaption we make on \cref{alg:rhosvdkron} to reduce the number of random values generated and to reduce its computation to be comparable to \cref{alg:rsthosvdkron}.
-We reuse the components of the Kronecker product $\M{\Omega}$.
-Instead of generating $d-1$ random matrices for each mode as in \cref{line:omega} of \cref{alg:rhosvdkron}, we generate $d$ random matrices $\{\M{\Phi}_j\}$ beforehand, and use different combinations of $d-1$ of those same matrices for each mode.
+An additional adaption we make to reduce the number of random values generated and computation is to reuse the components of the Kronecker product $\M{\Omega}$.
+Instead of generating $d-1$ random matrices for each mode as in \cref{alg:rsthosvdkron}, we generate $d$ random matrices $\{\M{\Phi}_j\}$ once, and use different combinations of $d-1$ of those same matrices in each mode.
 This approach is summarized in \cref{alg:rhosvdrekron}.
 One benefit of this approach is that we generate significantly fewer random entries.
-We can also, as will be addressed in \cref{sec:parallel}, implement dimension trees for this approach to reduce computational cost.
-This variation only works for the HOSVD approach as the size of each $\M{\Phi}_j$ remains the same, while it would change after each mode in an STHOSVD approach.
+We can also, as will be addressed in \cref{sec:parallel}, implement dimension trees to reduce computational cost.
+This variation only works for the HOSVD approach as the size of each $\M{\Phi}_j$ remains the same, while it would change after each mode in an STHOSVD approach. \intextsep{0.01cm}

-\paragraph{Choosing subranks} Note that in this case we compute only one vector of subranks $\V{s} \in \mb{N}^d$ for this variation, instead of a matrix as in \cref{alg:rhosvdkron}.
-We compute these subranks heuristically as well, and in this case in a straightforward manner, deriving the formula $ s_i = \lceil ( \prod_{j=1}^d \ell_j )^{\frac{1}{d-1}} / \ell_i \rceil$, from the conditions $\V{s}\in \mb{N}^d$ and $\prod_{k=1}^{d-1} s_{k} \geq \ell_j$ for each mode $j = 1,\dots,d$.
-This formula, while more straightforward, is more constricting than the method we use to compute subranks for \cref{alg:rhosvdkron} because $s_j\ell_j$ is approximately fixed for each mode $j$.
+\intextsep{0.3cm} \paragraph{Choosing subranks} Note that in this case we compute only one vector of subranks $\V{s} \in \mb{N}^d$, instead of a matrix as in \cref{alg:rsthosvdkron}.
+We compute these subranks heuristically as well, and in this case in a straightforward manner, deriving the formula $ s_i = \lceil ( \prod_{j=1}^d \ell_j )^{\frac{1}{d-1}} / \ell_i \rceil$, from the conditions $\V{s}\in \mb{N}^d$ and $\prod_{k=1}^{d-1} s_{k} \geq \ell_j$ for $j = 1,\dots,d$.
+This formula, while more straightforward, is more constricting than the method we use to compute subranks for \cref{alg:rsthosvdkron} because $s_j\ell_j$ is approximately fixed for each mode $j$.
 This can create problems when computing with tensors with skewed modes and ranks, so we recommend not reusing Kronecker factors in these cases.